Yodakasi/ctf_writeups/UMDCTF2020/coalminer/README.md

 ```

-We can see that it mallocs 32 bytes on the heap for the item description, then it reads to stack a name of the item, reads description to local variable, and then copies the 8 bytes of description to previously allocated memory on the heap.
+We can see that it allocates 32 bytes on the heap for the item description, then it reads to stack a name of the item, reads description to local variable, and then copies the 8 bytes of description to previously allocated memory on the heap.
 We can clearly see that using the gets functions causes stack buffer overflow, but from checksec command we deduced that stack canary is used, which doesn't allow us to just overflow funtion return address.
 The parameter passed to the AddItem function is a local variable in the main function, so let's take a look how these variables are actually stored.
-That's how the stack before returning from "AddItem" function.
+That's how the stack looks before returning from "AddItem" function.

 ```
 pwndbg> x/200xg $rsp